 Once the canister filter has filled with water, plug it into the mains power and you should have water flowing out of the outlet nozzle.

-I always recommend having a drip loop on all electrical items for your aquarium, we all know water and electricity are not a good match!
+I always recommend having an aquarium drip loop on all electrical items, we all know water and electricity are not a good match!

 That’s it, you’re all set up and good to go.

 It is the same process for cleaning both the Fluval 307 and 407 filters.